mmondics/openshift-intro/README.md

 ## Providing Sensitive Application with Secrets

 The *Secret* object provides a mechanism to hold sensitive information such as passwords, OpenShift Container Platform client configuration files, private source repository credentials, and so on.
 Secrets decouple sensitive content from the pods.
 You can mount secrets into containers using a volume plugin or the system can use secrets to perform actions on behalf of a pod.
+By default, secrets are stored *unencrypted* in etcd.
+Therefore secrets are securable by default, not secured.
+To safely secure secrets, you must turn on etcd encryption as well as configure proper role-based access controls to the secret objects and etcd.
+Read more about secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/).

 The following procedure adds the secret `nationalparks-mongodb-parameters` and mounts it to the `nationalparks` workload.

 34. **Create a secret holding sensitive information** (usernames and passwords).